JosephMusya/battery-mon/Readme.md

-# Battery monitoring script/service for HP
+# Battery monitoring script/service for PC

 # How to run